Frequently Asked

 Who can become a .biz-Accredited Registrar?

 Any organization that is ICANN accredited and meets the .biz Accreditation criteria can become an Accredited Registrar partner for .biz domain names.
-The accreditation process and criteria may be found by emailing us at registrarsignup@registry.godaddy
+Contact Us to learn more about the accreditation process and criteria.

 Which Registry Services Provider (RSP) does the .biz Registry use for its technical provisions?